shanu7777/Solana-1/README.md

 - Check the browser's console for error messages if you encounter any issues with the connection or transaction.

-## Dependencies

-- [Solana Web3.js](https://github.com/solana-labs/solana-web3.js): Used for interacting with the Solana blockchain.

 ## Notes